Synthesiz-ed/S-AS/README.md

 To use the Synthesized Audio Software Suite, simply clone the repository or download the latest release.
 Ensure you have Python and Pygame installed on your system.
 Run `Syn MSP` for the digital piano functionality and `Syn AMP` for audio file manipulation.

-## Contribution

-Contributions to the Synthesized Audio Software Suite are welcome.
-Please feel free to fork the repository, make your changes, and submit a pull request.

----

-This `README.md` provides a concise overview of the suite and its applications, detailing their functionality, features, and how users can interact with them through keybinds.
-Adjust the content as necessary to fit the final implementation details and user interface of your applications.